Select Page

 Fabrication Lab (Fab Lab)

 The Digital Fabrication Laboratory (Fab Lab) allows computer facilitated fabrication.
 The Fab Lab can be used to create two- and three-dimensional works.
-The lab includes a laser cutter, water jet cutter, two 3D printers, and a CNC mill and lathe.

 • Epilog Helix laser cutter